-NLF: WIOA Income Guidelines
+NLF: WIOA Low-Income Guidelines

-Boards must use the to determine eligibility for WIOA Title I youth and adult services.
+Boards must use the WIOA Low-Income Guidelines to determine income eligibility for WIOA Title I youth and adult services.

-NLF: Boards must be aware that TWC will notify Boards through GovDelivery, a TWIST broadcast message, and a Workforce Conference Call when:
+NLF: Boards must be aware that TWC will notify Boards through a WorkInTexas.com broadcast message when:

-the WIOA Eligibility Income Guidelines have been updated; and
+the WIOA Low-Income Guidelines have been updated; and

-the new guidelines have been programmed into The Workforce Information System of Texas (TWIST).
+the new HHS poverty levels and 70 percent LLSIL guidelines have been programmed into WorkInTexas.com.

-NLF: Boards must be aware that previous versions of income guidelines:
+NLF: Boards must be aware that previous versions of low-income guidelines:

-will be maintained at https://www.twc.texas.gov/programs/wioa/low-income-guidelines; and
+will be maintained in the Previous Low-Income Guidelines section of TWC’s WIOA Low-Income Guidelines web page; and

-be used for monitoring purposes and to support the eligibility of participants enrolled while the previous eligibility guidelines were in effect.
+may be used for monitoring purposes and to support enrolled participants whose eligibility was determined by the previous eligibility guidelines.

+NLF: Boards must be aware that TWC uses the higher of the HHS Poverty level or 70 percent LLSIL values by family size to determine the WIOA Low-Income level for each of the following areas as listed on TWC’s WIOA Low-Income Guidelines web page:

+Dallas-Fort Worth-Arlington Metropolitan Statistical Area (MSA)

+Houston-The Woodlands-Sugar Land MSA

+Texas Non-Metro

+Texas Metro

+NLF: Boards must ensure that Workforce Solutions Office staff uses the higher of the poverty or 70 percent income values from the income table in WorkInTexas.com to determine low-income status for WIOA participants.
+The values will match the TWC-published low-income levels at the time of the participant’s eligibility determination.

 LLSIL Guidelines for Determining Self-Sufficiency Levels

-NLF: Boards must use the available to create their workforce area’s self-sufficiency wage level tables.
+NLF: Boards must use the 100 percent LLSIL table available in the Resources section of TWC’s WIOA Low-Income Guidelines web page to ensure the local workforce development area’s (workforce area) self-sufficiency levels are not less than the WIOA Minimum Self-Sufficiency Wage Levels.

-NLF: Boards must be aware that TWC will notify Boards when the 100 percent LLSIL table.
+NLF: TWC will notify Boards through a WorkInTexas.com broadcast message when the WIOA Low-Income Guidelines web page has been updated with the current 100 percent LLSIL table.

 LF: Boards may set their self-sufficiency wage levels above the DOL 100 percent llsil, if warranted by economic conditions in their workforce areas.

-NLF: To determine whether a WIOA participant is receiving local self-sufficiency wages, Boards must compare the participant’s current wages earned to the locally determined self-sufficiency wage levels that are based on the DOL 100 percent LLSIL.
+NLF: To determine whether a WIOA participant is receiving local self-sufficiency wages, Boards must compare the participant’s current wages earned to the locally determined self-sufficiency wage levels that must be no lower than the DOL 100 percent LLSIL.
 Current wages are the hourly, weekly, or monthly earnings at the time of the eligibility determination.

 LF: Boards may divide their self-sufficiency wage level tables into smaller increments.
 However, it is recommended that wages not be divided into increments smaller than one week.
 (For example, a local self-sufficiency wage level of $20,800 per year for a family of one could be measured as a $10 per hour wage.
 However, a participant currently earning $10 per hour would reach self-sufficiency wage levels only if his or her job consisted of at least 40 hours of employment per week.)

+LF: Boards may determine self-sufficiency wage levels for distinct geographic areas within their workforce area, such as counties or MSAs.

 LF: It is recommended that Boards retain all previous versions of self-sufficiency wage levels for monitoring purposes.

-LF: Boards may print copies of TWC’s WIOA Self-Sufficiency Wage Levels web page for retention purposes.
+NLF: Boards must ensure that Workforce Solutions Office staff members consider an individual’s ability to achieve self-sufficiency when determining eligibility for WIOA training services.

 INQUIRIES:

 Direct inquiries regarding this WD Letter to wfpolicy.clarifications@twc.texas.gov.

+ATTACHMENTS:

+Attachment 1: Revisions to WD Letter 15-16 Shown in Track Changes

 REFERENCES: